ewt-project/custom-simulator/README.md

 # Custom Simulator
-This simulator models the behavior of the electron and positron and their wave functions, authored by Declan Traill using Delphi.
-This model may be used and extended by developers under this project.
+Declann Traill's simulator models the behavior of the electron and positron and their wave functions, using Delphi.
+His simulator may be used and extended by developers under this EWT project.

 ## Getting Started
-A ReadMe.txt file exists with details about the simulator and its execution.
+The repository is at https://github.com/Declan-Traill/custom-simulator.
+The ReadMe.txt file provides details about the simulator and its execution.